solidjs/solid-docs/WRITING.md

 ## Introduction
 ```

-We primarily uses Headings 1 through 3, though they go up to 6.
+We primarily uses Headings 1 through 3.
+However, headings can go up to 6.
 Note we rarely use Headings 5 and 6.

 Below is a quick breakdown on the different headings.